logo

 Remote Gaming License Application

-This second phase involves the examination of the applicant’s ability to conduct a successful operation within the parameters of the legislation.
-During this stage applicants must submit their incorporation documents for approval, together with the games, a detailed description of the business processes related to conducting the remote games, the rules, terms, conditions and procedures of the games and the application architecture and system architecture of the gaming and control systems.
+The MGA conducts a review of the instruments the applicant requires to conduct the business.
+This process includes examining incorporation documents, the games, the business processes related to conducting the operation (the rules, terms, conditions and procedures of the games, and the application and system architecture of the gaming and control system), and the operating policies and procedures.

 image